-On June 8, VBX Block Party participants and volunteers and their families will celebrate a week of growing and sharing together!
-We'll meet at Bloomington East to enjoy a Yancy concert.
-To learn more about Yancy, visit her website at http://yancyministries.com/.
+On June 7, VBX Block Party participants and volunteers and their families will celebrate a week of growing and sharing together!
+(More information coming soon.)

 Questions and Answers

-3. Why are we doing VBX Block Parties instead of VBX?
+2. Why are we doing VBX Block Parties?

 Sherwood Oaks is a church on a mission to help people in our community grow in their relationship with Jesus.
 The VBX Block Party is a tool that will help us accomplish this mission.
-It will better equip us to build relationships and have spiritual conversations with our neighbors that will continue even after the event is over.
-It's also a great way for groups of friends, Life Groups, etc. to connect with and serve unchurched families in their neighborhoods and communities.
+It equips the church to build relationships and have spiritual conversations with our neighbors that will continue even after the event is over.
+It's also a great way for groups of friends, Life Groups, etc. to connect with and serve families in their neighborhoods and communities.

 That's okay!
 Parents can choose to register their kids at a block party where they know the site leader and/or some of the volunteers.
-In general, though, the block parties will take place in neighborhoods/ communities--where people already know each other.
-Also, all the site leaders and volunteers will be required to complete background checks and a training.
+In general, though, the block parties take place in neighborhoods/ communities--where people already know each other.
+Also, all the site leaders and volunteers are required to complete background checks and a training.